navsingh29/BubbleHub/README.md

 * PLYJ @ https://github.com/musiKk/plyj
 * PMD @ http://pmd.sourceforge.net/

+The project also requires the latest version of the Safari browser to see the visualizations.

 To visualize the results, we use D3.js @ http://d3js.org/.

 Current stages of development: